 Flowers and tips to attract hummingbirds to your garden

-Gerchman recommended Mandevilla plant for warmer, more tropical climates, though they can be grown anywhere if they are brought inside for the winter.
-“They are a big draw for hummingbirds because the flowers are the perfect shape for their beaks,” said Gerchman.
-“Also, if you have a big ugly fence you want to hide, Trumpet Vines are aggressive climbers.
-They have beautiful flowers and foliage” she added.
+Gerchman describes Mandevilla plant as a good choice for warmer, more tropical climates, though it can be grown anywhere if it's brought inside for the winter.
+“They are a big draw for hummingbirds because the flowers are the perfect shape for their beaks.
+Also, if you have a big ugly fence you want to hide, Trumpet Vines are aggressive climbers.
+They have beautiful flowers and foliage,” she points out.

-- Recommended shrubs are Butterfly Bush and Weigela.
+- Shrubs: Butterfly Bush and Weigela.

 Attracting butterflies to your garden

 To attract butterflies, Gerchman suggests incorporating shallow pools in your gardens so they have water to drink.
 “Some people take the tops of bird baths and sink them into the garden.”
 (Be careful that these pools do not become mosquito habitats.)
 According to Gerchman, butterflies like bright, sunny areas.
 “Butterflies need to maintain their body temperatures between 85 and 100 degrees.
 That’s why you often see them resting on a flat rock.
 So incorporating flat rocks into your garden gives them a place to sit and warm up.”

 As for plants, Gerchman mentions that the “classic” choice is Butterfly Bush.
 “When we get a shipment in here, sometimes there are clouds of butterflies attracted to them.”
 (NOTE: Butterfly Bush can be invasive under certain growing conditions.
 Find out more from your local university extension service.)
 Another choice is Butterfly Weed, which when growing wild is also known by the less attractive name, Pleurisy Root.

 Female butterflies locate and lay eggs on plants that provide food for caterpillars such as Dill, Holly Hock, Milkweed, and Sunflowers.